 Recommendation To Build Wealth

-Manage Your Money In One Place: Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
+Manage Your Money In One Place.
+Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
+You will see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.